 Anytime the level of bilirubin being sent to your pet’s intestine is elevated, increased amounts of urobilinogen will appear in its urine as well.
 You can go to my explanation of the causes of increased increased blood bilirubin levels here.

-Health issues that cause large amounts of your pet’s red blood cells to be destroyed in its circulation liberate hemoglobin and result in high blood bilirubin that eventually causes elevated urobilinogen levels in the urine as well.
+Health issues that cause large amounts of your pet’s red blood cells to be destroyed while in circulation liberate hemoglobin and result in high blood bilirubin that eventually causes elevated urobilinogen levels in its urine as well.

-Occasionally, liver disease prevents the liver from efficiently removing formed urobilinogen and re-excreting it into the bile.
-In those cases, blood levels, an eventually urine levels – of bilirubin rise as well.
+Occasionally, liver disease prevents the pet's liver from efficiently removing formed urobilinogen and re-excreting it into the bile.
+In those cases, blood levels of bilirubin and and eventually urine levels of urobilinogen often rise as well.

-Blood parasites of dogs and cats (eg hemobartonella in cats) are also capable of causing the destruction of large numbers of RBCs releasing hemoglobin, some of which eventually ends up as urine urobilinogen as well.
+As I mentioned, blood parasites of dogs and cats (eg haemobartonella/Mycoplasma haemofelis in cats) are also capable of causing the destruction of large numbers of RBCs releasing hemoglobin, some of which eventually ends up as urine urobilinogen.

-Toxic chemicals can also cause red blood cell destruction (hemolysis) leading to high urine urobilinogen readings.
-Fenbendazole has been known to cause this, as has acetaminophen (Tylenol) when given to cats.
-In some cases, that is because of red blood cell destruction, in others it is because toxic effects on the liver prevent it from re-excreting blood bilirubin effectively.
+Fenbendazole, given to kill intestinal parasites has been known to cause red blood cell destruction, as has acetaminophen (Tylenol) when given to cats.
+In some cases, that is because of red blood cell destruction, in others it is because toxic effects on the liver prevent the organ from re-excreting blood bilirubin effectively.

-Tetracycline and other antibiotics can destroy the intestinal bacteria that produce urobilinogen.
-When that has occurred, your pet’s urine urobilinogen level will be low or absent.
+Tetracycline and other antibiotics can destroy many of the intestinal bacteria that produce urobilinogen.
+When that occurs, your pet’s urine urobilinogen level could be low or absent.

-Certain urine acidifiers (eg ammonium chloride, ascorbic acid/vitamin C) can cause falsely-low urine bilirubin readings.
+Certain urinary acidifiers (eg ammonium chloride, ascorbic acid/vitamin C) can cause falsely-low urine bilirubin readings.